ImaSet/laptop-smart-power-manager/README.md

-The **Laptop Smart Power Manager** is a lightweight tool designed to autonomously manage laptop battery charge cycles with the help of a Smart Plug.
+The **Laptop Smart Power Manager** is a lightweight tool designed to autonomously manage laptop battery charge cycles with the help of a _Smart Plug_.

 ## Description